 Goat cheese is a soft cheese that gives the pizza a savory taste.
 It’s often called chevre, French for “goat.”
 It is mostly sold in small, cylinder-shaped pieces.

-There are hundreds of varieties on the market, including aged, hard, and some fresh and soft.
+Hundreds of varieties are on the market, including aged, hard, fresh, and soft.

-The cheese is also creamy but doesn’t melt as well as the mozzarella.
+The cheese is also creamy but doesn’t melt like the mozzarella.

-Goat cheese comes in different flavors, like herbed or peppered, but for pizza, choose the plain version.
+Goat cheese comes in different flavors, like herbed or peppered, but choose the plain version for pizza.

 You can place it in the oven to soften smoothly.
 The cheese is excellent for making Mediterranean, focaccia, and flatbread pizzas.